-As well as featuring our work in a number of articles and media appearances, David picked up a paint brush and helped redecorate a room for Achievement for All pupils in Maria Fidelis Catholic School in Camden.
+As well as highlighting our work in a number of articles and media appearances, David picked up his paint brush and helped redecorate a room for Achievement for All pupils in Maria Fidelis Catholic School, Camden.

 Kate Grey lost her left hand at 2 years old following a freak accident.
-At the age of 4 her parents encouraged her to learn to swim; it was a daunting task for Kate who was afraid of deep water and struggled to balance with one hand but she persevered and went on to swim regularly at her local club.
+At the age of 4 her parents encouraged her to learn to swim; it was a daunting task for Kate – she was afraid of deep water and struggled to balance with one hand – but she persevered and went on to swim regularly at her local club.

 Kate has never let her disability hold her back, and alongside club swimming she also pursued a number of other sports, including netball, athletics, tennis and horse riding.
 At the age of 10 she was offered the chance to compete in her first disability swimming competition.
 In 2002, aged just 13, Kate was earmarked as a potential Paralympian and went on to represent Great Britain for the next 10 years.